Muriithijoe/Password-Locker/README.md

 This is an application that you can store your passwords and generate new passwords for accounts.

+**BDD**
+~The app can generate passwords for users.

+~The app also stores passwords for the user.

+~You can also find other users.

 **Set-up and installation**

 ~Clone my github repo